 Full disclosure

 - Patients have the right to full medical disclosure.

 - Family members do not have the right to ask a physician to withhold information from a patient with decision-making capacity and competence without good reason. .

 - The patient requests that the physician withhold information from them.

-- Therapeutic privilege: The physician determines that full disclosure would cause severe psychological harm to the patient (e.g., it may be reasonable to postpone disclosure of full diagnosis to a patient who is discovered to have multiple sclerosis who is having a concurrent major depressive episode with suicidal ideation due to divorce).
+- Therapeutic privilege: The physician determines that full disclosure would cause severe psychological harm to the patient (e.g., it may be reasonable to postpone disclosure of full diagnosis to a patient who is diagnosed with multiple sclerosis during a concurrent major depressive episode with suicidal ideation).

 - A medical error is a preventable adverse effect of medical care (e.g., due to the improper choice of medical care methods or failure to perform the proper method correctly), regardless of whether or not it causes the patient harm or becomes evident.